api-platform/docs/core/errors.md

 # Errors Handling

 API Platform comes with a powerful error system.
-It handles excepted (such as faulty JSON documents sent by the client or validation errors) as well as unexpected errors (PHP exceptions and errors).
+It handles expected (such as faulty JSON documents sent by the client or validation errors) as well as unexpected errors (PHP exceptions and errors).
 API Platform automatically sends the appropriate HTTP status code to the client: `400` for expected errors, `500` for unexpected ones.
 It also provides a description of the error in [the Hydra error format](http://www.hydra-cg.com/spec/latest/core/#description-of-http-status-codes-and-errors)